How to Train your Antivirus: RL-based Hardening through the Problem-Space: AutoRobust

-In the domain of adversarial malware, the transition from gradient-based methodologies like PGD~\cite{madry2017towards} or C\&W~\cite{carlini2017towards} to problem-space attacks like AutoRobust, comes with an additional benefit: if an agent with capability set $\mathcal{C}$ cannot find a feasible path to the adversarial side of the decision boundary of $\mathcal{M}$, then this state $S^*$ is either unreachable under $\mathcal{C}$, or does not exist, and the agent is unable to evade the model.
-We can thus show that for several starting samples with states $s_0$, the model $\mathcal{M}$ is robust to the specific $\mathcal{C}$ with probability p, denoted as p-Robust.
+In the domain of adversarial malware, the transition from gradient-based methodologies like PGD~\cite{madry2017towards} or C\&W~\cite{carlini2017towards} to problem-space attacks like GAMMA~\cite{demetrio2021functionality} and AIMED-RL~\cite{labaca2021aimed} guarantees the preservation of semantics and functionality.
+AutoRobust, which as a framework is independent of the underlying modifications performed, comes with an additional benefit: if an agent with capability set $\mathcal{C}$ cannot find a feasible path to the adversarial side of the decision boundary of $\mathcal{M}$, then this state $S^*$ is either unreachable under $\mathcal{C}$, or does not exist, and thus the agent is unable to evade the model.
+In this manner we can show that for a number of samples with starting states $s_0$, the model $\mathcal{M}$ is robust to the specific $\mathcal{C}$ with probability $p$, denoted as p-Robust.

 \begin{theorem}[Problem-Space p-Robustness] Given model $\mathcal{M}$ and adversary $\mathcal{V}$ with problem-space capabilities $\mathcal{C}$, $\mathcal{M}$ is robust to problem-space evasion with probability $p$ if and only if the expected reward of the optimal policy $\pi^*(a|s)$ in the corresponding MDP is $1-p$. \end{theorem}